2013 FIBA Under-19 World Championship for Women

-The 2013 FIBA Under-19 World Championship for Women (Lithuanian:2013 m.
-FIBA iki 19 metų pasaulio moterų čempionatas)was hosted by Lithuania from July 18 until July 28, 2013.
+The 2013 FIBA Under-19 World Championship for Women (Lithuanian: 2013 m.
+FIBA iki 19 metų pasaulio moterų čempionatas) was hosted by Lithuania from 18 to 28 July 2013.

 The United States won their fifth straight and sixth overall title by defeating France 69–63 in the final.

 Format

 Teams played a round robin in the preliminary round, with the top three teams advancing to the main round.
 The teams played against the teams from the other groups.
 The top four teams advanced to the knockout stage.

 Qualified teams

 Group stage

 The draw for the tournament was held on 17 January 2013 in Vilnius, Lithuania.